-The annual church Christmas play was rapidly approaching and Mrs. Adams was assigning roles to the children in her Sunday school class.
-“Albert,” she said, “I’d like you to be the inn keeper this year.”
+The annual church Christmas program was rapidly approaching, and Mrs. Adams was assigning roles to the children in her Sunday school class.
+“Albert,” she said, “I’d like you to be the innkeeper this year.”

 “No way, not me, absolutely not!” said Albert.
 “I’m not going to be the one who turned Mary and Joseph away from a good night’s rest.”

 “Oh, please,” she begged.
 “I really need you to do this.
 We won’t be able to have the play without you,” she pleaded.
 Finally, he agreed.

 On the night of the performance, Joseph went to the door and knocked.
 “Who’s there?” he asked.

 “My name’s Joseph, and Mary and I need a place to sleep,” was the reply.